 When you visit the admin link to your website (www.yourdomain.org/wp-admin), you’ll enter your username and password to access the area where you can add your content, upload photos, create events and more.
 After logging in, you’ll see the dashboard.

 You can send us questions through the two forms you’ll find on your dashboard (labeled above).
 The Website Support form is meant to field questions about any technical problems you may run into, and the Marketing Ally form can be used to submit general marketing strategy questions you may have regarding email marketing, social media or SEO best practices.

 Exploring the Dashboard

 As you get up and running, we want to point out a few more helpful sections of the dashboard that you may frequently use.

 On the left side of the screen, you’ll find a dark gray bar with links to several key areas of your site.
+We call this the admin menu.
 In the image below, we’ve labeled several of these key sections:

 - The “Posts” section is where you can add and edit blog posts.

 - The “Media” section is where you can upload and edit all of the images on your site.

 - The “Pages” section is where you’ll see a complete list of all the Pages throughout your site.
 You can edit and add or remove pages within this section.